FastDOG: Fast Discrete Optimization on GPU: Primal Rounding

 \section{Primal Rounding}

-In order to obtain a primal solution to~\eqref{eq:binary-program} from an approximative dual solution to~\eqref{eq:dual-problem} we propose a perturbation method that iteratively changes costs to produce min-marginals across subproblems that are consistent with each other.
-If all min-marginals agree and favor a single variable, we can reconstruct a primal solution.
+In order to obtain a primal solution to~\eqref{eq:binary-program} from an approximative dual solution to~\eqref{eq:dual-problem} we propose a GPU friendly primal rounding scheme based on cost perturbation.
+We iteratively change costs in a way that variable assignments across subproblems agree with each other.
+If all variables agree by favoring a single assignment, we can reconstruct a primal solution (not necessarily the optimal).
+Instead of only using variable assignments of all subproblems we use min-marginal differences~\eqref{eq:min-marginals-diff} as they additionally indicate how strongly a variable favours a particular assignment.

 Algorithm~\ref{alg:primal-rounding} details our method.
-If for a variable $i$ all min-marginals indicate that the optimal solution is $0$ (resp.\ 1) Lagrange variables $\lambda$ are increased (resp.\ decreased) leaving even more certain min-marginals.
-In case min-marginals are equal we randomly perturb corresponding $\lambda$ variables.
-Lastly, if min-marginals indicate conflicting solutions we compute total min-marginal difference and decide accordingly.
-In last two cases we add more perturbation to force min-marginals towards non-conflicts.
-Note that the modified $\lambda$ variables may not be feasible anymore for~\eqref{eq:dual-problem}.
+We iterate over all variables in parallel and check min-marginal differences.
+If for a variable $i$ all min-marginal differences indicate that the optimal solution is $0$ (resp.\ 1) Lagrange variables $\lambda$ are increased (resp.\ decreased) leaving even more certain min-marginals differences for these variables.
+This step imitates variable fixation as done in branch-and-bound, however we only perform soft fixation implicitly through cost perturbation.
+In case min-marginal differences are equal we randomly perturb corresponding dual costs.
+Lastly, if min-marginals differences indicate conflicting solutions we compute total min-marginal difference and decide accordingly.
+In the last two cases we add more perturbation to force towards non-conflicts.
 For faster convergence we increase the perturbation magnitude after each iteration.

+Note that the modified $\lambda$ variables via Alg.~\ref{alg:primal-rounding} need not be feasible for the dual problem~\eqref{eq:dual-problem}.
+Although, our primal rounding algorithm is not guaranteed to terminate, in our experiments a solution was always found in less than $100$ iterations.

 \begin{rem} The primal rounding scheme in~\cite{lange2021efficient} and typical primal ILP heuristics~\cite{berthold2006primal} are sequential and build upon sequential operations such as variable propagation.
 Our primal rounding lends itself to parallelism since we perturb costs on all variables simultaneously and reoptimize via Algorithm~\ref{alg:parallel-mma}. \end{rem}